Who Owns the Risk? Allocating Measurement Errors in Tenders

 Suppose your site is known for heavy rains.
 If construction gets delayed due to weather, who should bear the cost — you or the contractor?

 Well, weather is generally considered an uncontrollable risk.
 Often, the contract specifies that delays from “force majeure” don't penalize the contractor, but costs still need to be discussed.
-Maybe you pay for extra time, maybe you split it.
+Maybe you pay for extra time, and in case of contractor risk sharing, you split it.

-Good risk allocation ensures everyone knows their responsibilities upfront at the tender stage.
+Good risk allocation in tenders ensures everyone knows their responsibilities upfront from the initial tender stage i.e. the phase before a construction contract is signed and when contractors are invited to bid on a project.
 It reduces disputes, saves money, and keeps relationships from falling apart.

 Who Owns the Measurement Errors Risk?